dotunpeters/simplified/README.md

 Simplified is an app for surfing online products from popular eCommerce site in Nigeria with ease, It filters away fake products and gives you a user interface you will love, adding products to favourite list for later buy.
-User authentication with no stress of imputing username /or password.
+User authentication with no stress of imputing username /or password. hello